John Nambeshe

-John Baptist Nambeshe (born November 24, 1965) is a Ugandan politician and a member of the 11th Ugandan Parliament from Manjiya County in Bududa district currently serving as the Chief Whip of the opposition in Parliament.
+John Baptist Nambeshe (born 24 November 1965) is a Ugandan politician and a member of the 11th Ugandan Parliament from Manjiya County in Bududa district currently serving as the Chief Whip of the opposition in Parliament.
 He is a member of the opposition National Unity Platform (NUP) and Deputy President of the party, Eastern Region.

 Early life and education

-Nambeshe was born in Manjiya County, Bududa District.
-He attended Shikhuyu Primary School where he earned his First School Leaving Certificate in 1982 before obtaining his A’Level from Bulucheke SS (1986) and A’Level from Nabumali High School in 1989.
-He earned a diploma in Local Government and Human Rights from Uganda Martyrs University in 2011 and a bachelor’s degree in Arts in 2014.
-Nambeshe worked as a teacher at Bududa SS from 1989 to 1990, and laboratory technician for Jinja College between from 1993 to 1999.
+Nambeshe was born on 24 November 1965 in Manjiya County, Bududa District.
+He attended Shikhuyu Primary School where he earned his First School Leaving Certificate in 1982 before obtaining his O’Level from Bulucheke SS (1986) and A’Level from Nabumali High School in 1989.
+He earned a diploma in Local Governance and Human Rights from Uganda Martyrs University, Nkozi in 2012 and a bachelor’s degree of Arts in Local Governance and Human Rights in 2014 from Uganda Martyrs University, Nkozi.

+Nambeshe later joined Makerere University where he graduated with a Master of Arts in Social Sector Planning and Management in 2020.